ohadk123/fakebooc-server/README.md

-# FakeBook - Server 📘
+# FakeBooc - Server 📘

-Welcome to FakeBook, your go-to platform for connecting and sharing with friends.
-This document guides you through setting up the FakeBook server on your local machine for development and testing purposes.
+Welcome to FakeBooc, your go-to platform for connecting and sharing with friends.
+This document guides you through setting up the FakeBooc server on your local machine for development and testing purposes.

 ## Team Members
 - Gal Mansuryan